TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurevmwaresolution/problemscoping-vmwareissuespermissions.md

             "required": true,
 	    "useAsAdditionalDetails": true,
 	    "hints": [{
-					"text": "Which operation are you trying to perform?"
+					"text": "Please describe the operation you trying to perform" }]
-				}]
         },
         {